 Me & Little Andy - by Dolly Parton.
 A reader suggested this one.
 I already have Elvis singing about his dog, might as well have Dolly too.
 Lyrics

-Timothy - by the Buoys.
-Reader wrote: "Truly an AMAZING record from the '70s.
-Three guys are trapped in a mine, and it seems like two of them ate their friend, although this is never made entirely clear.
-Again, is it really a teen death song?
-No, but it's worth your attention!"
-Lyrics Angelica - by the Litter.
+Angelica - by the Litter.
 Swiped from the web: "The Litter recorded a song called Angelica while in Texas recording $100 Fine in 1968.
 Since the vocalist was J. Frank Wilson (Last Kiss fame) this song was excluded from the album's final version.
 Due for release by J. Frank Wilson, it was pulled after (a very similar type song) Honey (Bobby Goldsboro) hit the charts big.
 This cut, to date, has not appeared on any 'Litter' album or compilation and is the rarest 'Litter' recording.
 Angelica, written by the well known songwriting team of Cynthia Weil and Barry Mann, was originally released by Barry Mann on Capital in July 1966 and later re-released in 1971 by Ed Ames on RCA.
 Neither version became a hit song."

 Copacabana (At the Copa) - by Barry Manilow.
-Ok, so how about this one?
+Ok, so how about this one.
 They were young and in love, there was gun play involved, and 30 years later she is still messed up.
 Maybe not teens, but it has all the other elements.
 Lyrics

 Three Bells - by the Browns.
 Wow, #1 in 1959.
 Originally a French song.
 So, it says he was going to get married when he was 20, so I guess that barely makes it a teen.
-But I don't get it, he dies, but did he die when he was born or when did he die?
+But I don't get it, he dies, but did he die when he was born or when did he die.
 I don't understand.
-Lyrics Eleanor Rigby - by the Beatles.
-Ok, somebody suggested this one.
-I don't know, I've always thought that Eleanor was at least middle aged.
-And more of a death from lack of love rather than the dramatic deaths of a dead teen in love.
 Lyrics

 Die Like Someone - by Eve's Plum.
 Ok, somebody suggested this one too.
 Is this sort of a suicide note, but from a bad self-image from all the fashion magazines?
 Lyrics